myllynen/pcp-bcc-pmda/README.md

   * man ./pmdabcc.1
   * vi bcc.conf
   * ./Install
-* Verify operation from logs and by fetching metrics data (data may no be instantly available on an idle system):
+* Verify operation from logs and by fetching metrics data (data may not be instantly available on an idle system):
   * less /var/log/pcp/pmcd/bcc.log
   * less /var/log/pcp/pmcd/pmcd.log